MahiSutariya/student-management-system/README.md

 # Student Management System

-This is a Python project created by Kartavy.
+This is a Python project created by Mahi Sutariya.

 ## Features
 - Add student